getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 - Create a folder named 'public'.
 - Add an image file named 'logo.png' or 'logo.jpg' just remember which one.
 - With NPM install inert: `npm install -S inert`

+> 'Inert' is static file and directory handlers for hapi.js from the core team [https://github.com/hapijs/inert](https://github.com/hapijs/inert)

 - In the 'index.js' file add the following block above this line `server.register(require('vision')...`:
 ```javascript
     server.register(require('inert'), function(err){